 In Part 1 of this series, we explored the ethics of gene editing in the context of editing plant and animal genomes for agricultural purposes.
 In this part, we explore two more controversial uses of gene editing: editing human genes and the use of gene drives.
-These practices have the potential to eliminate life-threatening diseases and to mitigate threats to human health from insects, but they both may have far-reaching ramifications.
+These practices have the potential to eliminate life-threatening diseases and to mitigate threats to human health from insects, but they both may have far-reaching consequences.
 For these reasons, they represent excellent real-world opportunities for students to critically examine some of the latest advances in biotech and consider and justify their own opinions on them.

 Editing Human Genes